-At the end of every investigation into alleged criminal activity by a police officer, the Police Ombudsman will send a file of evidence to the Public Prosecution Service (PPS).
+If the Office has investigated a police officer for any criminal activity, a file of evidence will be sent to the Public Prosecution Service (PPS) at the end of the investigation.

 The file will include a recommendation from the Police Ombudsman about whether, based on the evidence of the case, any police officers should be prosecuted.